Karlitoyo/Waste-Not-Want-Not/README.md

 produce a magnifying icon however I ammended this to produce the circle shown within my home page also changing colors as appropriate.

+JS is used for the contact page which produces a pop up for email and contact information.
+This was initially sourced through W3schools and then amended to fit purpose.

 Neomorphism was the initial design concept for the UI.
 My navigation bar is an ode to this sytle however due to general restrictions on my current design capabilities and color scheme this was rolled back.
 I have provided links below to both.